Build Your Own Cornhole Boards: A Step-by-Step Guide Skip to content

 The first step in making your cornhole board includes accurately cutting the required wooden parts.

-a.
-Wood: if you didn't purchase pre-cut pieces for your playing surfaces, you will be required to carefully measure and cut your 4' x 8' sheet of 1/2-inch thick plywood in two equal rectangles that are 24 inches wide and 48 inches long.
-Ensure that the cuts are accurate as these cuts are essential for the standard size and appearance of your board.
+A. Wood: If you didn't purchase pre-cut pieces for your playing surfaces, you will be required to carefully measure and cut your 4' x 8' sheet of 1/2-inch thick plywood in two equal rectangles that are 24 inches wide and 48 inches long.
+Ensure that the cuts are accurate, as these cuts are essential for the standard size and appearance of your board.

-b.
-Frames: The next step in cutting the wood is to cut frames that provide support to each board.
+B. Frames: The next step in cutting the wood is to cut frames that provide support to each board.
 Take your 2x4 wood and cut them into –

 • 2 pieces that are 48 inches long.
-These are for the longer side of the frame.

-c.
-Legs: you will need to cut four pieces of 2x4 timber, each measuring 11 1/2 inches in length, for the folding legs that give the board its slant.
+C. Legs: You will need to cut four pieces of 2x4 timber, each measuring 11 1/2 inches in length, for the folding legs that give the board its slant.

 For a high-quality set of cornhole boards, it is an essential to ensure clean and straight cuts of all the wooden pieces.